Best Tools for Project Portfolio Management

 What Are the Benefits of Using PPM Software?

-A PPM tool is not a one-size-fits-all solution; however when applied successfully, project portfolio management can bring the following essential benefits to organizations of all sizes.
+A PPM tool is not a one-size-fits-all solution; however, when applied successfully, project portfolio management can bring the following essential benefits to organizations of all sizes.

-• Provides transparency on what the organizations are currently working on
+• Provides transparency on what the organizations are currently working on.

-• Improved predictability of how much time projects would take until completion
+• Improved predictability of how much time projects would take until completion.

-• Helps in identifying problems at an early stage
+• Helps in identifying problems at an early stage.

-• Time-saving and reducing waste of resources
+• Time-saving and reducing waste of resources.

-What Features should Be Included in a PPM Tool?
+What Features Should Be Included in a PPM Tool?

-A project portfolio management tool should have an interface that is easy to use.
-This will allow users to operate the tool without any prior knowledge of project management.
-The task management features should facilitate connecting strategic plans with team execution to achieve the high-level objectives.
 Every PPM solution should have the right analytics toolset to measure the progress of multiple projects and plan based on actual delivery data so you can make better decisions about what should be executed.
-It should also have integrations with other tools such as Google Drive and Slack so that it is easy for team members to collaborate and share information.
+It should also have integrations with other tools, such as Google Drive and Slack, so that it is easy for team members to collaborate and share information.